jinpark-pro/developInSwiftFundamentals/README.md

     - This icon represents a file containing a list of properties and settings for your app.
     - Xcode provides a special interface for editing this file so that you rarely need to interact with it directly.
     - These settings are organized on various screens that you can find when you select the project file you learned about earlier.

+- **Keyboard Shortcuts**

+  - As you become more proficient with Xcode, you’ll discover that it’s much faster to execute tasks using keyboard shortcuts.
+Make sure to learn the most common shortcuts right away:
+    - Command-B: Build the project
+    - Command-R: Build and run the project
+    - Command-.: Stop building or running
+    - Command-/: Toggle comments on selected rows of code
+    - Command-[: Shift the selected code left
+    - Command-]: Shift the selected code right
+    - Control-I: Reindent the selected code
+    - Command-0: Show and hide the Navigator area
+    - Command-⬆️: Move to the top of a file
+    - Option-Command-0: Show and hide the Inspector area
+  - To learn more keyboard shortcuts, look on the right side of any menu, or choose Xcode > Preferences from the menu bar and select Key Bindings at the top of the window.

+- **Xcode Preferences**
+  - Xcode is a powerful tool with many options.
+As you work with Xcode you'll learn more about what it can do and how you can customize it to work how you want it to.
+  - Check out the Xcode Preferences by choosing Xcode > Settings from the menu bar.
+You can use the Preferences to add developer accounts, customize navigation or fonts, or choose certain behaviors when text editing and more.
+  - Open Xcode Preferences and navigate to the Fonts & Colors pane.
+    - You can choose a new theme, or set of colors and fonts, by selecting different options in the list on the left.
+Some themes have a suffix of "(Light)" or "(Dark)."
+These variants are used respectively based on the system's current light or dark appearance.
+    - Xcode also allows you to override its appearance behavior independent of the system setting from the General pane.
+  - To read more about Xcode and its various tools, read the Xcode Help documentation by choosing Help > Xcode Help from the menu bar.